 Tesla has joined a group of automakers who have offered their help to fight the pandemic, with General Motors and Ford already in talks with White House officials.

-The offer comes amid growing fears that vital medical equipment will run out soon in the US: Governor Andrew Cuomo reiterates that getting ventilators "will be the key".
+The offer comes amid growing fears that the US will soon run out of vital medical equipment as Governor Andrew Cuomo reiterates that getting ventilators "will be key."

 Elon Musk and the coronavirus

-Musk's offer came just a week after he tweeted that "the coronavirus panic is stupid," a tweet that has been enjoyed 1,7 million times.
+Musk's offer came just a week after he tweeted that "coronavirus panic is stupid," a tweet that was liked 1,7 million times.

-However, on Monday he insisted that "the danger of panic far outweighs the danger of coronavirus".
+He insisted on Monday, however, that “the danger of panic far outweighs the danger of coronavirus.”

-"If we allocate too many medical resources on the coronavirus, the treatment of other diseases will pay for it," he has declared.
+“If we allocate too many medical resources to the coronavirus, the treatment of other diseases will pay the price,” he has declared.

 Tesla agreed on Wednesday to reduce the number of active workers in its vehicle factory in California, a county spokesman said.
 Tesla employs over 10.000 workers in its only US auto factory in Fremont.